 Cartman sighed exasperatingly.
-"Well, what do you suggest we use to bury it with then, Kahl?!" he lashed back.
+"Well, what do you suggest we use to bury it with then, Kahl?!"

-At that moment, Kyle's eyes went as wide as saucers, and his mouth fell open into a tiny semicircle shape.
+At that moment, Kyle's eyes grew as wide as saucers, and his mouth fell open into a tiny semicircle.
 "Oh, God…" he said, putting his hands to his head.
 His breathing grew shorter as hundreds of thoughts raced throughout his mind, all of which were jumbling together and forming one enormous question that he couldn't seem to figure out the answer to: Why the fuck did he allow himself to get sucked into this whole horrible situation with Cartman in the first place?

 He honestly had no idea.

 "Oh, GOD," Kyle cried out, "what the hell are we gonna do?!"

 Cartman rolled his eyes, officially losing the last ounce of patience he had left.
 If Kyle wasn't going to shut the fuck up, then by god, he was going to make him shut the fuck up.
 He hurriedly walked up to the hysterical Jewish boy and grabbed him harshly by the shoulders.